 Distinguished Guest Speaker Honoraria

 Grants may be used to invite distinguished guest speakers to visit classes.
-For faculty, a maximum of $150 per speaker (with a total of no more than $300 per class, per quarter) will be funded.
-For TAs, a maximum of $75 per speaker will be funded.
+For faculty, a maximum of $300 per speaker will be funded.
+For TAs, a maximum of $250 per speaker will be funded.
 Publicity, travel, parking, and per diem expenses cannot be included.
 Full-time UCLA employees and students are not eligible.
 Employees from other UC campuses can only be approved if another expert is not available.
 Visitors on certain visas may be restricted from eligibility.
 The departmental account officer (AA or MSO) may have information on visa regulations, or call the Payroll Office at 310-267-5774.